ark-lang/ark/docs/REFERENCE.md

 And we can use this library in a file:

 	// main.aly
-	!use "math" // note we don't use "math.aly", just "math"
+	!use "math" // note we don't use "math.aly", just "math"; makes it cleaner

 	func main(): int {
 		mut x: double = pow(5, 2);